popcorntimes/popcorntimes/README.md

-Olá!
-Sou uma estudante de ciência da computação interessada em engenharia de software, UI/UX design e áreas afins.
+Computer Scientist.

-- 📫 How to reach me: https://www.linkedin.com/in/dayanne-gomes-wk/ ou sacercrisan@gmail.com
+- How to reach me: https://www.linkedin.com/in/dayanne-gomes-wk/ or sacercrisan@gmail.com